iantechsolutions/MainTrack/apps/mobile/README.md

-# main_track
+# mplikelanding

-A new Flutter project.
+A new app with the same vibes as mercado pago.

 ## Getting Started